Everybody is welcome

 Everyone is on a unique journey with God.
 However, the only way to the Father is through Jesus.
 Here are a few ideas to help you get connected to CU Church and to learn more about Jesus.

 The phone app has seasonal devotionals, past sermon recordings, and a daily reading plan that coincides with weekly services.
 CU Church’s website, e-newsletter, and social media (Twitter, Facebook, Instagram) provide information and encouragement throughout the week.

 This event is about getting more involved by serving in the church and/or the community.
-This meeting occurs on the first Sunday of every month.
-Sign up here!
+This meeting occurs once a month.
+Sign-ups are posted on the front of CUCHURCH.COM.

 Groups are an opportunity for people to gather to share life and be in God’s Word together.
 Get connected with a group by emailing firstname.lastname@example.org.